PRO-LAD: Legal status

+Canada

+PRO-LAD is not a controlled substance in Canada as of 2025.

 Switzerland

 PRO-LAD is illegal in Switzerland as of December 2015.

 United Kingdom

 On June 10, 2014, the United Kingdom Advisory Council on the Misuse of Drugs (ACMD) recommended that PRO-LAD be specifically named in the UK Misuse of Drugs Act as a class A drug despite not identifying it as ever having been sold or any harm associated with its use.
 The UK Home office accepted this advice and announced a ban of the substance to be enacted on 6 January 2015 as part of The Misuse of Drugs Act 1971 (Amendment) (No. 2) Order 2014.

+United States

+PRO-LAD is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.